 Mortara spent eight seasons in DTM from 2011 to 2018, six with Audi and two with Mercedes, scoring ten wins and finishing best in the second place in 2016.
-In 2017, Mortara made a debut with Venturi in the fourth season of the FIA Formula E Championship.
+In 2017, Mortara made a debut with Venturi in the fourth season of the Formula E Championship and he is still competing with the same team in Formula E.

 He was born in Geneva on January 12, 1987.
 As an 11-year-old boy, Edoardo started racing in Italy, competing in 60cc minikart class.
 His raw talent brought him 10 wins and 20 podium finishes that year.
 In 1999, he was third in the national junior championship in 100cc class and then progressed to the second place in 2000.
 In the same year he also finished 5th in the European Junior Championship.
 He was again the Italian vice-champion in 2001.